ibrarmunircoder/web-cloud-resume/README.md

 5. ✅ Learn how to create AWS CloudFront distribution
 6. ✅ Learn how to manage DNS records in the AWS
 7. ✅ Learn how to enable SSL certificate
+8. ✅ Learn how to use AWS CDK to deploy AWS Lambda and create DynamoDb Table

 ### ⚙ Technologies Used: